-I’m a sixth year Ph.D. candidate in Stony Brook University’s English Department, studying Early American Literature.
-My research interests are many: nationalism, regionalism, geography, identity, cartography, newspapers, ideology, and rhetoric, to name a few.
-I hold one advanced graduate certificate in teaching composition and rhetoric, another in digital humanities, and I have GIS experience as both a student and a professional.
+In May 2018, I completed my Ph.D. in Stony Brook University’s English Department with a specialization in Early American Literature.
+My dissertation is entitled, “Ephemeral Literature and Liberties: Early American Periodicals and the Development of American Identities.”
+My research interests are many: nationalism, regionalism, geography, identity, cartography, newspapers, ideology, and the nineteenth-century literature of marginalized groups, to name a few.
+I hold an advanced graduate certificate in teaching writing, another in digital humanities, and I have professional GIS experience turning research data into visually comprehensible digital maps.

 I teach 100, 200, and 300 level courses, including Intro to Composition, Intro to Fiction, Intro to Drama, World Mythology, Ancient World Literature, and special topics in Early American Literature.
 I’ve found teaching to be extraordinarily rewarding on both a daily and a long-term basis.
 It’s a daily challenge to create informative, interesting, and meaningful lesson plans for students, and there’s no better feeling than walking out of a classroom knowing that you’ve succeeded by reaching student minds in a new way.